-Farzana is a native New Yorker and Licensed Mental Health Counselor.
+Farzana is a Licensed Mental Health Counselor in New York State.
 She pursued her master’s degree in mental health counseling from Fordham University.
-Farzana is passionate about working with the unique mental health concerns and daily life stressors endured by women and individuals of color.
-Farzana has a comprehensive understanding of helping clients through struggles including depression, anxiety, trauma, and stressors related to one’s identity, involving race, ethnicity, socioeconomic status, gender, and sexuality.
+She is passionate about working with the unique mental health concerns endured by communities of color, particularly navigating through depression, anxiety, identity-related stressors, and adverse childhood experiences.
+As a therapist, she strives to create a space that is warm, accepting, and trauma-informed for all clients.

 Farzana is fascinated by how our family relationships can impact other relationships, our sense of self, and our place in the world.
 She makes an effort to explore how early childhood experiences have impacted interpersonal relationships and how our identities have been shaped by our environments.
 Farzana’s unique, yet collective experiences, as a child of immigrant parents and as a South Asian woman of color, provide her with the ability to recognize why family and cultures are so important in the therapeutic work and especially during the time of wedding planning.